with Frank Ostaseski, Norman Fischer, Rachel Naomi-Remen, M.D., Kim Rosen, Irene Smith, and friends

 Cancellation notice received less than 45 days before the retreat start date: No refund.

-This program is offered by Frank Ostaseski Retreats & Workshops in collaboration with the Metta Institute.
-A portion of the proceeds will be donated to support the on-going operations of the Metta Institute.
+This training retreat is a program of the Metta Institute.
+All net proceeds will be directed to support the on-going operations of the Metta Institute.